 Lofts can be dangerous places.
-According to the Royal Society for Prevention of Accidents, over 200 people have to be treated in hospital annually, after falling out of or through lofts.
+The Royal Society for Prevention of Accidents estimates that over 1500 people have to be treated in hospital annually, after falling out of or through lofts.

 If you, or anyone you employ, has to work in a loft, then you need to know that this is subject to the Working at Height Regulations in the UK.
 And if you’re involved in a construction project, then the Construction Design and Management (CDM) Regulations means you have to factor in safety for maintenance activities carried out in the loft during the lifetime of the building.